jensen/instadraw/README.md

 ### Drawing with PixiJS

 The rendering is handled by the PixiJS library.
-PixiJS will render using WebGL, but can fallback to canvas rendering if that is all taht is available.
+PixiJS will render using WebGL, but can fallback to canvas rendering if GL is unavailable.
 It is used for browser game development, and can be found in engines like [Phaser](https://phaser.io/).

 When the user clicks the event listener for `mousedown` fires and sets some state to indicate that drawing is in progress.
 This state is called `isDrawing`.